Duet3D/wiki-content/User_manual/Machine_configuration/robot_screw_theory.md

 - type of axis, rotary, prismatic, palletized-parallel or other
 - whether axis joints parallel axes or is passive

 All axes are described with reference angles.
+This reference can be 0 degrees each, home angles or anything else.
 With this setup, the endposition and endorientation is calculated and stored.

 This information is sufficient to calculate new positions when changing angles/linear positions and to calculated inverse kinematics (i e. from endposition calculating back to the angles).
+This is possible, because the changed angles/positions are calculated from relative changes in respect to the reference angles.

 For special kinematics types like CoreXY or parallel kinematics, it is necessary to define additional properties.